-- Navy, white, gold, or gray crew neck sweatshirts with no hoods are allowed to be worn over uniform shirts. - A collared uniform shirt must be worn under all outerwear. - Navy, white, gold, or gray sweaters ONLY. - ONLY SOLID navy, white, gold, black, or gray sweatshirts or sweaters.
-No blended colors are allowed.
+- Navy, white, gold, gray, or black crew neck sweatshirts with no hoods are allowed to be worn over uniform shirts. - A collared uniform shirt must be worn under all outerwear. - Navy, white, gold, or gray sweaters ONLY. - ONLY SOLID navy, white, gold, black, gray, black sweatshirts or sweaters.
+No blended colors!